noahdm4321/GW2-Trade-Post-Analysis/README.md

 4. Install `requests` and `sqlite3` python modules
 5. Run `create_db.py` in python
 6. Run `update_db.py` in python
-   - This can take several minutes to exicute.
+   - This can take several minutes to execute.
 7. Open `/R-Script/README.Rmd` in RStudio and knit.